 Teams allow users to customize the UI so that they only see information relevant to specific escalation policies, or groups of escalation policies.
 For example, a DevOps team member may only want to see the users, incidents, schedules and services associated with DevOps escalation policies.
 Likewise, a Support team manager may only want to see information relevant to his or her team.

-Teams are available on Platform Business and Enterprise plans.
+Teams are available on Business and Digital Operations plans.
 Please contact our sales team if you would like to upgrade to a plan featuring Teams.

 It is recommended that you create schedules and escalation policies before creating a Team.
 When you add an escalation policy to a Team, the escalation policy's users and schedules will be automatically assigned to your Team.
-For guidance on the basics of configuring your account, see the PagerDuty quick start guide.
+For guidance on the basics of configuring your account, check out our Quick Start Guide.